MikheyevLab/coloss-australia/index.md

 The survey **takes approximately 7 minutes for small operators and 15 minutes for commercial beekeepers** to fill out.
 The questions are straightforward, though you may need to refer to your records.
 Your input is invaluable in shaping a clearer picture of beekeeping challenges and resilience.

+**2024 Survey Results Available**: Australia's inaugural colony loss survey results are now published, showing a national loss rate of 1.55% - one of the world's lowest.
+However, the data reveals significant regional differences, particularly in NSW where Varroa has established.
+[View the full 2024 results](/2024-survey-results/).

 If you have any questions or comments, feel free to [contact us](mailto:coloss@anu.edu.au).